-Write access to the volatile SR1 and SR2 Status Register bits is controlled by the state of the non-volatile Status Register Protect bits SR1[7] (SRP0), the Write Enable for Volatile Status Register command (50h) preceding a Write Status Registers command, and the WP# pin while Quad mode is not enabled.
+Write access to the volatile SR1, SR2 and SR3 Status Register bits is controlled by the state of the non-volatile Status Register Protect bits SR1[7] (SRP0), the Write Enable for Volatile Status Register command (50h) preceding a Write Status Registers command, and the WP# pin while Quad mode is not enabled.

-Status Register-3 (SR3) is used to configure and provide status on the variable HOLD# or RESET# function, Output Driver Strength, High Frequency Enable Bit and read latency.
+Status Register-3 (SR3) is used to configure and provide status on the variable HOLD# or RESET# function, Output Driver Strength, High Frequency Mode Enable Bit.

 Write access to the volatile SR3 Status Register bits is controlled by Write Enable for Volatile Status Register command (50h) preceding a Write Status Register command.
-The SRP bits do not protect SR3.